nextgenusfs/amptk/README.md

 ufits filter -i test.otu_table.txt -b BC_27
 ```

 This  will read the OTU table `-i`, count the number of OTUs in the barcode specified by the `-b` parameter and give you some basic stats to STDOUT.
 It will then ask for a value to threshold trim the data, if you would type in a value of 2, then 2 will be subtracted from every column and a new OTU table will be saved to file ending in `.filteredX.out_table.txt` as well as a new OTU fasta file `filtered.otus.fa`.
 To combat 'barcode switching' or 'index bleed', an additional filter can be run that removes OTU counts that are less than 0.1% of the total for each OTU.
 If you used dual indexing on MiSeq and have a lot of indexes that were re-used, you will need to increase this filter to at least 0.5, by passing the argument `-p 0.5` to the script.
-Finally, this script will remove the mock spike in control sample from your dataset - as it should not be included in downstream processing.
+Finally, this script will remove the mock spike in control sample from your dataset - as it should not be included in downstream processing, you can keep mock sequences if desired by passing the `--keep_mock` argument.

 If you do not have a mock community spike in, you can still run the index bleed filter by just running the command without a `-b` argument, such as: